jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Hydro-Man
 Set: Spidey-Foes
 **Fluid Tactics**
 **Fluid Tactics** lets you convert ATK from a **Combat** Plot Twist into DEF (or vice versa).
 For example, if you play a Plot Twist that gives him +3 ATK, you could have him gain +3 DEF instead.
 It has to be all or nothing.
-You can't pla
+You can't play a Plot Twist that gives him +3 ATK and convert it into +2 ATK and +1 DEF.

+Note: +1/+1 counters granted from Plot Twists can't be converted by **Fluid Tactics**.

 # Impersonating Powers
 Set: Utopia Battles